 The appearances of an empyema depend on the composition of the collection.
 Typically they are not uniformly anechoic and are often septated.

 Ultrasound has a major role in enabling targeted thoracocentesis.

 Typically appears as a fluid density collection in the pleural space, sometimes with locules of gas.
 They form obtuse angles with the adjacent lung, which is displaced and compressed.
 The pleura is thickened due to fibrin deposition and in-growth of vessels with enhancement.
 At the margins of the empyema, the pleura can be seen dividing into parietal and visceral layers, the so-called split pleura sign, which is the most sensitive and specific sign on CT, and is helpful in distinguishing an empyema from a peripheral lung abscess (see: empyema vs lung abscess) 2-3.
 The inner walls of the empyema are smooth.

 Prompt evacuation of the infected fluid along with appropriate antibiotics is the mainstay of treatment, and will not only improve survival but also hopefully prevent the formation of a fibrothorax.

-Evacuation may be performed with percutaneous chest tube placement often with administration of fibrinolytic agent (e.g. streptokinase or urokinase 8) into the pleural space to break down septations.
-Alternatively video-assisted thoracic surgery (VATS), open decortication, or even Clagett thoracotomy may be performed.
+Evacuation may be performed with percutaneous chest tube placement often with an administration of a fibrinolytic agent (e.g. streptokinase or urokinase 8) into the pleural space to break down septations.
+Alternatively, video-assisted thoracic surgery (VATS), open decortication, or even Clagett thoracotomy may be performed.
 VATS is increasingly thought to lead to faster resolution with lower morbidity and reduced cost 5-6.

 General imaging differential considerations include